rockerBOO/react-typescript-starter/README.md

 # React Starter

-React 17 starter
+React 18 starter
+- Typescript 4
 - Yarn 3 (node_modules linker)
-- Normalize.css 8
-- Webpack 5
-- React Refresh 0.10.0,
-- Babel 7,
+- Vite 3
 - ESLint 8,
 - Stylelint 14,
-- Jest 27
+- Jest 29
+- Testing Library React 13
+- Prettier 2

 This is what I currently like to use as a starter mix to make a web application.
-Sets up a page with react and webpack.
+Sets up a page with react and vite.

 ## Install